 Choosing between a repeat cesarean or a vaginal birth is a very personal choice.
 Birth carries risks regardless of which way the baby enters the world.

 Our daughter, Olivia’s, birth was a planned cesarean – read all about my experience in this blog post.
 When I found out I was pregnant again – I knew I didn’t want another surgical birth.
 I’m not saying there is anything wrong with a woman choosing a cesarean.
-What is less frequently talked about are the increased risks and complications that arise with each additional cesarean.
+However, repeat cesareans carry higher risks.
+These risks are not discussed as often.
 I disliked many things about having a surgical birth, so this was definitely not my first choice.

 If you Google VBAC (Vaginal Birth After Cesarean) the amount of information is overwhelming.
 Is it safe?
 What exactly are the risks?
 So many statistics and different scenarios.
 The dreaded uterine rupture – which is a blanket term for different ways a uterus could separate during labor.
 Did you know it’s possible for a woman’s uterus to rupture even if she never had a cesarean?
 It mainly occurs from aggressive inductions.
 Crazy, but it happens.